 Globe Life Insurance FAQ

-There is no record of Globe Life paying out dividends to its whole life policyholders.
+There are no records that show Globe Life pays out dividends to policyholders.

 No, Globe Life doesn’t require a medical exam to purchase any of its life insurance products.
 While this factor may offer convenience, those who choose to undergo a medical exam with a different life insurance company may be able to get a lower premium, especially when they’re in good health.